jedisct1/libsodium-doc/libsodium_users/README.md

 ## Companies using libsodium

-Some companies using libsodium, possibly in non-opensource products.
+Some companies using libsodium, possibly in closed source products.
 Send a [pull request](https://github.com/jedisct1/libsodium-doc/blob/master/libsodium_users/README.md) to add yours to that list.